erolrecep/moviebarcode/README.md

 ![g8vHhgh6oM0.png](https://github.com/erolrecep/movie_barcode/blob/master/img/g8vHhgh6oM0.png)

+**This project is tested on Linux and OS X systems.
+If you think Windows systems worth to test, feel free to do it, but I highly recommend, do not try at home!**

 **In case of emergency, there is a section in the toolbar called "issues", you can create one and github will